CP1404/Practicals/prac_08/README.md

     to figure this out...
     Then test and see if it sorts correctly now.

-3. Write another version (save a new copy) that does the above, then asks the user to enter their new guitars (just like your practical 6 code).
+3. Save a copy of this program as **myguitars.py** then modify this version so that it does the above, then asks the user to enter their new guitars (just like your practical 6 code).
    Store these in your list of guitar objects, then
-   Write all of your guitars to the file **myguitars.csv**.
+   write all of your guitars to the file **myguitars.csv**.
    Test that this worked by opening the file, and also by running the program again to make sure it reads the new guitars.